stefanmhsg/bold-server/CCRS_README.md

 - GET requests are only allowed for cells reachable from the agent's current position
 - Locked doors are enforced dynamically based on the RDF graph state
 - Not providing the header allows to query any resource wihtout restrictions

+## Path Tracking

+Agent movements are automatically tracked and logged:

+- Each agent gets a separate log file: `agent-paths/{agentname}-path.log`
+- Format: `cell_uri, timestamp` (one line per movement)
+- Only actual movements are tracked (re-requests of the same cell are ignored)
+- Denied access attempts are not logged
+- Useful for visualization and analysis of agent navigation strategies